Bogdanp/dramatiq/docs/source/cookbook.rst

 minutes by default).
 When the ``block`` parameter is ``True``,
 |ResultTimeout| is raised instead.

-If processing a message fails (after exceeding allowed retries), then getting a result raises |ResultFailure| and information about the exception associated with the failure is stored on the
+When a message fails, getting a result raises |ResultFailure|.
+When a message is skipped via |SkipMessage|, ``None`` is stored as the result.
-|ResultFailure| exception object.
-If a message is skipped, via
-raising a |SkipMessage| exception, then if the message was failed with ``message.fail()`` (as in the |AgeLimit| middleware), then getting a result raises |ResultFailure|.
-Otherwise, if the message was skipped but not failed, then ``None`` will be stored as the result.

-Results may expire, otherwise the result backend might eventually run out of space.
-The timeout for the results expiration is set on `result_ttl` argument of |Results|, given in milliseconds.
-The default is 10 minutes.
+Results expire, otherwise the result backend would eventually run out of space.
+The timeout for the results expiration is set on `result_ttl` argument of |Results|, given in milliseconds, and the default is 10 minutes.

 .. code-block:: python

    # Results are valid only for one hour
    Results(backend=result_backend, result_ttl=3600*1000)

 The result expiration can be also set per an actor:

 .. code-block:: python

    # Add result expires in 30 seconds
    @dramatiq.actor(store_results=True, result_ttl=30*1000)
    def add(x, y):